Managing respirable crystalline silica in bench top fabrication

 Where exposure cannot be eliminated, any exposure to respirable crystalline silica must be minimised so far as is reasonably practicable.

-The Stone bench top industry PCBU guide(PDF, 664.84 KB) provides detailed information about managing respirable crystalline silica risks.
+The Managing respirable crystalline silica dust exposure in the stone benchtop industry Code of Practice 2019(PDF, 935.11 KB) provides detailed information about managing respirable crystalline silica risks.

 Stopping or reducing the dust

 Eliminate dry cutting, grinding or polishing stone during fabrication or installation.

 - planning work to ensure the least amount of cutting, grinding and polishing is needed

 - using routers and water jet cutters instead of powered hand tools to cut stone

 - housekeeping - regularly cleaning daily using methods that include:

 - hosing down with low pressure water/wiping/mopping of surfaces

 - vacuuming up dust and debris containing silica using a H-class vacuum cleaner